-(f) Funds under a district's budget authority or fiduciary control 23 24 may be used to pay for the incremental cost of energy or liquid or 25 gaseous fuel, other than standard gasoline or diesel, which is 26 integral to a covered emission reducing technology that is part of 27 a project receiving grant funding under the program.
-The fuel shall 28 be approved for sale in the state.
-The incremental energy or fuel 29 cost over the expected lifetime of the vehicle may be offset by the 30 district if the project as a whole, including the incremental energy 31 or fuel cost, meets all of the requirements of this chapter, including 32 the maximum allowed cost-effectiveness.
-The state board shall 33 develop an appropriate methodology for converting incremental 34 energy or fuel costs over the vehicle lifetime into an initial cost 35 for purposes of determining project cost-effectiveness.
-Incremental 36 energy or fuel costs shall not be included in project costs for fuels 37 dispensed from any facility that was funded, in whole or in part, 38 from the fund.

-39 (g) For purposes of determining any grant amount pursuant to 40 this chapter, project proponents applying for funding shall be required to state in their application any other public financial assistance to the project.

-3 (h) For projects that would repower off-road equipment by 4 replacing uncontrolled diesel engines with new, certified diesel 5 engines, the state board may establish maximum grant award 6 amounts per repower.
-A repower project shall also be subject to 7 the incremental cost maximum pursuant to subdivision (e).

-8 (i) After study of available emission reduction technologies and 9 costs and after public notice and comment, the state board may 10 adjust the values of the maximum grant award criteria stated in 11 this section to improve the ability of the program to achieve its 12 goals.
-Every year the state board shall adjust the maximum 13 cost-effectiveness amount established in subdivision (a) and any 14 per-project maximum set by the state board pursuant to subdivision 15 (h) to account for inflation and other factors as authorized by this 16 section.
+- (f) Funds under a district's budget authority or fiduciary control may be used to pay for the incremental cost of liquid or gaseous fuel, other than standard gasoline or diesel, which is integral to a NOx reducing technology that is part of a project receiving grant funding under the program.
+The fuel shall be approved for sale by the state board.
+The incremental fuel cost over the expected lifetime of the vehicle may be offset by the district if the project as a whole, including the incremental fuel cost, meets all of the requirements of this chapter, including the maximum allowed cost-effectiveness.
+The state board shall develop an appropriate methodology for converting incremental fuel costs over the vehicle lifetime into an initial cost for purposes of determining project cost-effectiveness.
+Incremental fuel costs shall not be included in project costs for fuels dispensed from any facility that was funded, in whole or in part, from the fund. - (g) For purposes of determining any grant amount pursuant to this chapter, the incremental cost of any new purchase, retrofit, repower, or add-on equipment shall be reduced by the value of any current financial incentive that directly reduces the project price, including any tax credits or deductions, grants, or other public financial assistance, not including funds described in paragraphs (1) and (2) of subdivision (a) of Section 44287.2.
+Project proponents applying for funding shall be required to state in their application any other public financial assistance to the project. - (h) For projects that would repower off-road equipment by replacing uncontrolled diesel engines with new, certified diesel engines, the state board may establish maximum grant award amounts per repower.
+A repower project shall also be subject to the incremental cost maximum pursuant to subdivision (e). - (i) After study of available emission reduction technologies and costs and after public notice and comment, the state board may reduce the values of the maximum grant award criteria stated in this section to improve the ability of the program to achieve its goals.
+Every year the state board shall adjust the maximum cost-effectiveness amount established in subdivision (a) and any per-project maximum set by the state board pursuant to subdivision (h) to account for inflation.